-He is most admired for his authentic approach to 18-century music through his mastery of tonal nuance and articulated tone.
+He is most admired for his authentic approach to 18th-century music through his mastery of tonal nuance and articulated tone.
 As far as raw skill goes, Rampal is definitely one of the best flute players, period.

 Georges Barrere was born the son of a cabinetmaker and a farmer’s daughter.
 He did not come from a musical family.
-He began taking music lessons after following the band from Ecole Drouet around the streets of town playing his penny-whistle.
+He began taking music lessons after following the band from local school Ecole Drouet around the streets of town playing his penny-whistle.
 The band encouraged him and pushed Georges to take music lessons in Paris.

 When he was seventeen, Georges began playing in the orchestra at Folies Bergere.
-Once he was done with his studies, Barerre created the Modern Society for Wind Instruments and began teaching young up-and-coming musicians.
+Once he was done with his studies, Barrere created the Modern Society for Wind Instruments and began teaching young up-and-coming musicians.

 He began playing the flute at a young age and obtained most of his training through his father and grandfather performing with local bands.
 He won all three solos in Ireland’s National Flute Championships at ten years old.
-He studied under Jean-Pierre Rampal and Gaston Crunelle at the Paris Conservatory, along with some private training from Marcel Moyce.
+He studied under Jean-Pierre Rampal and Gaston Crunelle at the Paris Conservatory, along with some private training from Marcel Moyse.

 Galway is praised for his technique, remarkable range, and emotional depth as a solo artist.
-He also enjoyed playing traditional Irish music and collaborated with the Irish group The Chieftains and the Celtic Minstrel.
+He also enjoyed playing traditional Irish music and collaborated with the Irish group the Chieftains and the Celtic Minstrel.
 James Galway is also the president of the charity Flutewise, which is a foundation that supports young flutists worldwide.

-Trivia Facts: Galway has gotten many awards for his contributions to music.
+Trivia: Galway has gotten many awards for his contributions to music.
 He was given the title Officer of the Order of the British Empire and was knighted by Queen Elizabeth II in 2001.
 In 2014, he was granted the Gramophone Lifetime Achievement Award.